Key Stage 2

 RE Pupils will be supported to experience a range of religions and worldviews, different beliefs, sacred books, special festivals and special places, using the 5 key’s – Connection, Knowledge, Sense, Symbols and Values

-Food Spreading and cutting using a knife Mixing and measuring – using a spoon Rolling and using cutters Grating and chopping Using appliances Weighing and measuring using scales
+Food Snack attack Spreading and cutting using a knife Where foods come from Mixing and measuring – using a spoon Brilliant bread Rolling and using cutters Preserved foods Grating and chopping Summer fruits Using appliances Foods from the sea Weighing and measuring using scales

 Autumn 1Autumn 2Spring 1Spring 2Summer 1Summer 2